 There are over 3000 kilometres of marked trails and routes to try out, catering for every ability and fitness level.
 The variety of landscape, with mountains, meadows, woods and vineyards to explore, makes walking here in summer a real pleasure.

-One of Switzerland’s most iconic exports is, of course, chocolate.
+One of the country’s most iconic exports is, of course, chocolate.
 The town of Carouge is a great place to visit for anyone who enjoys chocolate, and even for those who do not yet think that they do.

 Here you can meet the master chocolatiers of the region as they prepare treats like truffles and pralines.
-Visitors can also learn about the magic of chocolate making and the history of the art in Switzerland.
+Visitors can also learn about the magic of chocolate making and the history of the art.
 It’s probably a good idea to go hiking the day before though, to make some room for what you might get to sample.

 Even without the great skiing and winter sport which surrounds the city, and its magnificent lake views, Geneva is a superb place to visit.